RKlompUU/repo-cmd/README.md

 ## notes

 `repo-cmd` always first changes directory to the git project root directory.
-So, at entrypoint of all of your custom commands, $PWD will always point to this root entrypoint.
+So, at entrypoint of all of your custom commands, $PWD will always be that git root directory.

 # Notes feature